New changes to Michigan Teen Driving Law

 Michigan Safe Teen Driving insurance programs:

-If you are a teen looking for competitive Michigan auto insurance contact a local Michigan insurance agent to get great discounts for good driving records, good report cards, and safe teen driving programs.
+If you are a teen looking for competitive Michigan auto insurance contact a Michigan auto insurance agent to get great discounts for good driving records, good report cards, and safe teen driving programs.

 - Motor vehicle crashes are the leading cause of death for American teens.